TME520/TiMiNoo-Arduboy/README.md

 #### Wash
 - Keep your cat clean: +200 points
 #### Visit from a friend
-- Receive a visit from your friend: +10000 points
+- Receive a visit from your friend Cindy: +10000 points
+- Receive a visit from your friend ChiChi: +5000 points
 #### Beware of the ghost !
 - Ghost encounter: -666 points